 But when I called her to learn what the secret was to her savory stuffing, insatiable green bean casserole, and perfect pumpkin pie, I learned a dark truth: All her recipes come from the packaging.
 The stuffing?
 That’s from the Pepperidge Farm bag.
 The pumpkin pie?
 It’s not Mom’s; it’s Libby’s.
 And her green bean casserole?
 Straight from the Campbell’s cream of mushroom soup can.

 My parents are incredible home cooks.
 They’ve been flambéing in the kitchen, experimenting with new recipes, and baking up a storm every Christmas season for as long as I can remember.
 So learning that all of my favorite Thanksgiving comfort foods were off-the-rack (so to say) was mildly surprising.
 But, you know, why improve on a classic?

-, Dorcas Reilly developed the green bean casserole in the Campbell’s kitchen in 1955.
+According to a profile in New Jersey Monthly, Dorcas Reilly developed the green bean casserole in the Campbell’s kitchen in 1955.
 She was a home economist working in the Campbell’s kitchen during the baby boomer era, when housewives were looking for quick and easy way to serve dinner to their ever-growing families.
 So when she was tasked to develop a vegetable side dish using common pantry ingredients, she came up with the green bean casserole (then called a green bean bake) after some trial and error.
 It consisted of just six common pantry ingredients: a can of condensed cream of mushroom soup, a can of french-fried onions, canned green beans, milk, soy sauce, and black pepper.
 The result is a masterful marriage of economy and flavor.

-.Carolyn Menyes is the entertain and holidays editor at The Daily Meal.
+Carolyn Menyes is the entertain and holidays editor at The Daily Meal.
 She's from Ohio, in case you couldn't tell.
 Follow her on Twitter and Instagram.